CaioCalisto/HexagonalArchitecture/README.md

 # HexagonalArchitecture

 This is an example.
-Trying to implement Hexagonal Architecture in C#
+Trying to implement Hexagonal Architecture in C# with DDD